omarboukhris/melo-fwk/README.md

 ## Usage

-Tutorial on Mql is coocking
+Tutorial on Mql is cooking

 ## Project status
 Ongoing